Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Remove-AzureADGroup.md

 ```
 Remove-AzureADGroup -ObjectId <String> [-InformationAction <ActionPreference>] [-InformationVariable <String>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Remove-AzureADGroup cmdlet removes a group from Azure Active Directory (AD).
+The **Remove-AzureADGroup** cmdlet removes a group from Azure Active Directory (AD).
 Note that a Unified Group can be restored withing 30 days after deletion using the Restore-AzureADMSDeletedDirectoryObject cmdlet.
 Security groups cannot be restored after deletion.

 ## EXAMPLES